Sega Rally: Installments

-This port was of excellent quality and looked much better than PlayStation racing games of the same era.
-It ran in smooth 30 frames per second (25 fps on European PAL systems) and looked very much like the arcade original.
+This port was of excellent quality, running in smooth 30 frames per second (25 fps on European PAL systems) and looking very much like the arcade original.
 Exceptions included non-transparent windows since the Saturn could not generate transparencies in 3D graphics, draw distance shorter than in the arcade game, and lower resolution.
-A Windows port using on DirectX followed about one year later.
+A Windows port using on DirectX followed about a year later.
 The biggest difference between the original and its home versions is the option to drive three laps on each of the four implemented tracks instead of only one lap.
 Good players could also unlock an extra car: the Lancia Stratos.

 Sega Rally Championship 2 was released on the Model 3 board and was ported to Dreamcast in November 1998, making it one of the first Japanese Dreamcast games available.
 However, the Dreamcast version suffered from an unstable frame rate and wasn't as successful as its predecessor.
 The arcade original featured only four courses, while the port had between one and three courses for each of the five implemented environments, all wrapped up in a 10-year championship.
 Again, a PC port followed.
 Sega Rally Championship 2 on DC and PC featured a lot of tuning options for the cars, including choice of tires and suspension, which could not be found in the arcades.

 Sega Rally 3 was released in 2008 and is a condensed version of Sega Rally Revo for Xbox 360, PS3 and PC.
 This time the port went the other way around.
 Sega Rally 3 was released as Sega Rally Online Arcade for Xbox 360 and PS3 in 2011 and came full circle from consoles to arcades and back again.

+Mobile phone titles were also released: on the N-Gage, and also a Java version developed by Rockpool Games.